raspberrypilearning/save-the-shark/en/step_2.md

 --- task ---

-Click on the green flag to run the program to test that the shark moves to the left.
+Click on the green flag to run the program to test that the shark moves to the left when you click to the left of the shark.

 --- /task ---